 WISF Speakers Bureau

-Women in Biometrics Awards
+SIA Women in Biometrics Awards

-The Can Do Challenge
+CAN Do Challenge

-The Can Do Challenge calls upon our friends throughout the security industry and beyond to help overcome America’s unprecedented hunger issue.
+The CAN DO Challenge calls upon our friends throughout the security industry and beyond to help overcome America’s unprecedented hunger issue.
 Our CAN DO Challenge urges each of us to personally make a difference during the holiday season by donating a “can” or “do” an act – like deliver or serve a meal.
 CAN DO is about alleviating hunger as part of our industry’s collective commitment to human safety and well-being.

-Security Systems News Women in Security Issue
+Security Systems News Women in Security Profiles

 Networking and Educational Events